surniaulula/wpsso/readme.txt

 * Yahoo IM
 * YouTube Channel URL

-&ndash; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
+&rsaquo; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.

 <img class="readme-example" src="https://surniaulula.github.io/wpsso/images/social/twitter-large-image-summary-single.png">

-&ndash; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.
+&rsaquo; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.

 * **Integration with 3rd Party Plugins**
 	* All in One SEO Pack